 Diaphoresis (also known as secondary hyperhidrosis) is a side effect of another condition or illness, or a reaction to a medication.
 Diaphoresis causes sudden, all-over sweating for no apparent reason, and affects the entire body, rather than selective areas.

-Fortunately, diaphoresis can be remedied once the root cause is determined.
+Diaphoresis can be remedied once the root cause is determined.

 Diaphoresis Vs. Hyperhidrosis

-You may be wondering: what is the difference between hyperhidrosis and diaphoresis?
+What is the difference between hyperhidrosis and diaphoresis?
 Hyperhidrosis and diaphoresis each describe the same medical condition (excessive sweating), but they vary in causes and slightly differ in symptoms.